 Continue reading “Review: Lucid Dream / Lusideu deulim (2017)”

 Shimmer Lake (dir.
-Oren Uziel, 2017) – Local sheriff Zeke Sikes investigates a bank heist gone wrong, where a trio of small town criminals that includes his own brother appears to have skipped town.
+Oren Uziel, 2017) – Local sheriff Zeke Sikes investigates a bank heist gone wrong, when a trio of small town criminals including his own brother appears to have skipped town.

-A gratifying black comedy that comes up short on the characters front.
+While a gratifying black comedy, Shimmer Lake comes up short on the characters front.

-The genre works well for this severe story that unfolds in a gritty small town.
+The genre works well for this grim story that unfolds in a gritty small town.
 Andy Sikes (Rainn Wilson) is the man of the hour, on the run after a bank heist gone wrong.
-Leaving a trail of dead bodies behind, the local sheriff and his very own brother Zeke (Benjamin Walker) has taken the lead in the manhunt.
+Leaving a trail of dead bodies behind, the local sheriff – and his very own brother – Zeke (Benjamin Walker) has taken the lead in the manhunt.

 Continue reading “Review: Shimmer Lake (2017)”